ReactiveSets/toubkal/README.md

-Using only stateless pipelets, this architecture will reach internet-scale very efficiently, delivering a Marshalled Subscribe / Push multicasting data exchange for services to share data among many service providers, while representing a business opportunity for **XS Network Providers** much like today's CDNs but for marshalled dynamic real-time content solving caching issues thanks to the immutability of data events.
+Using only stateless pipelets, this architecture will reach internet-scale very efficiently, delivering a Marshalled Subscribe / Push multicasting data exchange for services to share data among many service providers, while representing a business opportunity for **Toubkal Network Providers** much like today's CDNs but for marshalled dynamic real-time content solving caching issues thanks to the immutability of data events.